jbboehr/oni-mods/src/SimplerPipPlantRule/README.md

 [h1]Details[/h1]

+[b]All the parameters can be tweaked in 'config.json' file at this MOD's folder, it'll be generated when your game's first start with this MOD enabled, you can also copy and rename the example file 'config-template.json' to use.
+Do not modify the example file, it has no actual effect.[/b]

 [b]Config Params (the config.json file in mod directory)[/b]
 - searchMinInterval = 60f -> min interval for seed search
 - searchMaxInterval = 300f -> max interval for seed search